 The Exploration of Castle Rock

 The discovery of Castle Rock is another significant event in Chapter 6.
-It represents a shift in the boys' priorities and a move towards a more primitive way of life.
+On top of that, it represents a shift in the boys' priorities and a move towards a more primitive way of life.
 Jack immediately recognizes the potential of Castle Rock as a fort, a place where they can defend themselves and exert their power.
 This foreshadows his eventual departure from Ralph's group and the establishment of his own tribe, based on hunting, fear, and domination.

 Castle Rock also symbolizes the boys' growing detachment from the idea of rescue.
-They are becoming more interested in survival and control than in returning to civilization.
+In real terms, they are becoming more interested in survival and control than in returning to civilization.
 The exploration of Castle Rock marks a turning point in their descent into savagery, as they embrace a more primitive and violent way of life.

 The Descent into Fear and Paranoia